 Making magic this weekend with exhibitors @jasoncampbellstudios and @funkanovanyc ✨ it’s been so wonderful connecting with you all in NY these past two weekends, but we’re only half done.
 We’re back in Brooklyn the next two weekends and we’ll also be hosting another virtual show this coming weekend for those who can’t make it to the show.
 Thank you to everyone who has come out to see us so far and we hope to see many more of you in the weekends to come.

 A post shared by A Current Affair (@acurrentaffair) on

 110 Delancey Street / Website

 Who said adults can't have fun?
-Take a break, have a laugh and come play with friends at this brand new spot.
-Challenge your mates with Sour Mouse's pool tables, ping pong tables, foosball tables or board games; a little competitive spirit may be just the right distraction.
+Take a break, have a laugh, and come play with friends at this spot.
+Challenge your mates with Sour Mouse's pool tables, ping pong tables, foosball tables, or board games; a little competitive spirit may be just the right distraction.
 Guaranteeing endless fun, the club hosts local comedians and musicians seven nights a week which you can enjoy while tasting their sumptuous charcuterie menu.

 1271 Avenue of the Americas / Website

 Visit baseball's equivalent of a candy shop at New York's official MLB Flagship store where all fans and fanatics are welcome.
-Get your hands on on must-have sport gear, rare collectibles and signed artifacts from America's greatest baseball champions.
-The store has recently added more regular cleaning sessions and kindly asks you to keep your masks on and adhere to social distancing to best promote a safe and fun shopping experience.
+Get your hands on must-have sports gear, rare collectibles, and signed artifacts from America's greatest baseball champions.

 Photography by: Photo by Angela Weiss/AFP via Getty Images